Up to 50% off sofas & mattresses — limited‑time deals.

 What makes a sleeper sofa uncomfortable?

-Usually a thin mattress over crossbars, center sag, or pillows that push your neck forward.
+Common reasons include a thin mattress over crossbars, center sag, or pillows that push the neck too far forward.
+Poor comfort support is usually the larger issue.

 How do I check fit in my room?

-Measure the open-bed footprint and tape it on the floor; also measure doorways and tight turns for delivery.
+Measure the full open-bed footprint and tape it out on the floor.
+Then measure doorways, hall turns, and any other tight delivery points.

 How do I reduce squeaks and sticking?

-Tighten accessible hardware, keep fabric clear of hinges, and follow the maker’s guidance for lubrication.
+Tighten any accessible hardware, keep fabric clear of hinges, and follow the manufacturer’s instructions if lubrication is recommended.

 Do I need a mattress topper?

-If guests complain, a thin topper is a low-cost fix, but match it to the true mattress size so it doesn’t bunch.
+If guests complain about firmness or pressure points, a thin topper is an easy fix.
+Just match it to the real mattress size so it stays flat.

 Previous post